grzegorzmazur/yacas/docs/reference_manual/lists.rst

 Global stack
 ^^^^^^^^^^^^

+The functions below operate on a global stack, currently implemented as a list that is not accessible externally (it is protected through :func:`LocalSymbols`).

-.. function:: GlobalPop
+.. function:: GlobalPop()
+              GlobalPop(var)

    restore variables using a global stack

-.. function:: GlobalPush

-   save variables using a global stack
-    GlobalPop(var)
-    GlobalPop()
-    GlobalPush(expr)

-   :param var: atom, name of variable to restore from the stack
-   :param expr: expression, value to save on the stack

-   These functions operate with a global stack, currently implemented as a list that is not accessible externally (it is protected through {LocalSymbols}).

-   {GlobalPush} stores a value on the stack. {GlobalPop} removes the last pushed value from the stack.
+   :func:`GlobalPop` removes the last pushed value from the stack.
 If a variable name is given, the variable is assigned, otherwise the popped value is returned.
 If the global stack is empty, an error message is printed.

+   .. seealso:: :func:`GlobalPush`, :func:`Pop`, :func:`PopFront`

+.. function:: GlobalPush(expr)

+   save variables using a global stack

    :Example: